MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/dev-environment-setup.md

 # required metadata

 title: Set up a development environment
-description: This topic demonstrates how to set up an e-Commerce development environment for Dynamics 365 for Commerce.
+description: This topic explains how to set up a development environment for Microsoft Dynamics 365 for Commerce.
 author: SamJarawan
 manager: annbe
 ms.date: 08/30/2019